nasccped/tic-tac-low/README.md

 ## How to Use?

-First things firts, you'll need to check some:
+First things first, you'll need to check some: